-In 2015, the Telegraph reported that the Duchess of Cambridge passed a qualifying test to become an Advanced Open Water Diver, the second-highest-ranking a recreational diver can achieve.
+In 2015, the Telegraph reported that the Duchess of Cambridge passed a qualifying test to become an Advanced Open Water Diver, the second-highest ranking a recreational diver can achieve.
 Prince William, an extensively experienced diver, became the third generation of the royal family to become president of the British Sub-Aqua Club eight years ago.
-At one point during the video, the royal couple give each other the “OK” symbol as they swim side-by-side.
+At one point during the video, the royal couple gives each other the “OK” symbol as they swim side-by-side.

 As reported by the Evening Standard, a Palace source said Kate and William were requested to go diving at the reef by the government of Belize, which was keen for them to see the marine conservation they are working on.
 Royal family photographer Matt Porteous, who was traveling with the couple, is a highly accomplished underwater photographer who says that his career began with a “yellow underwater Minolta”.
 Examples of his ocean-related work can be seen here.

 “You are world leaders for protecting your natural heritage.”